Apply for Movement Grants Funding

 - Advancing wild animal welfare.
 Our stance on wild animal welfare can be found on our “Why Wild Animals” page.

-- Novel approaches to animal advocacy, either entirely new approaches or adapted to specific contexts and species.
-Where this is the case, we encourage groups to share learnings and best practices, and in doing so, contribute to collective knowledge for the movement.
+- Novel approaches to animal advocacy, either an entirely new approach or an intervention adapted to a new context or species.
+Where this is the case, we encourage groups to share learnings and best practices, and, in doing so, contribute to collective knowledge for the movement.

 -